bazsimarkus/8085-explorer/README.md

 # 8085-explorer

-A Netronics Explorer/85 compatible Intel 8085 single board computer that runs the original Microsoft ROM BASIC v4.7 and the original Netronics Explorer/85 monitor ROM.
+A Netronics Explorer/85 compatible Intel 8085 single board computer that runs the original Microsoft ROM BASIC v4.7, the original Netronics Explorer/85 monitor ROM, and a custom MicroPython interpreter written entirely in 8085 assembly.
 Software compatible with the 1979 original, built from a minimal number of through-hole chips, and easy to assemble.

 ![8085 Explorer](/docs/images/8085-explorer-1.jpg)